tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-encrypted-ns.md

 # Security Considerations

-All NS2 resource records MUST be signed with DNSSEC, by being part of a RRset that is covered by an RRSIG RR {{!RFC4034}}.
+All DOHNS resource records MUST be signed with DNSSEC, by being part of a RRset that is covered by an RRSIG RR {{!RFC4034}}.

 # IANA Considerations